The-Spirit/C64_Prologic-Dos_Classic/README.md

 # C64 PrologicDos Classic

-Under development: A redraw of Prologic-Dos Classic pcb's for the Commodore 64.
+A redraw and and some improvements of Prologic-Dos Classic pcb's for the Commodore 64.

 ## Table of contents
 [Features](#Features)\